 All appropriate forms are available on Blazenet or in the office of Student Development.
 All questions regarding Chapel should be submitted to email@example.com.

 In the interest of promoting an educational community in which students are able to discover, develop, and apply the skills and gifts given to them by God, the University sets forth the following community policies.
 Out of respect for members of the community and themselves, students are expected to adhere to these policies during their tenure at the University.

 A student found to have violated any of these policies will be subject to sanctions deemed appropriate.
 The University defines possession as being in the immediate area, room, vehicle, house, on one’s person, etc. Additionally, students are expected to abide by federal and state laws in addition to the policies and expectations of the University.
 Students are ultimately responsible with understanding and following these expectations and policies.

 University sponsored events and programming are offered on and off campus for traditional undergraduate students on a voluntary basis and each student may participate at their own risk.
 Participants are responsible for ensuring that they are able to participate in the selected campus event and assume all risk upon participation.
-You may be asked to sign a liability waiver for on-campus events and/or off-campus trips/conferences.
-If you do not sign the waiver, you will not be allowed to participate.

 The University reserves the right to call emergency personnel on behalf of a student in a health-related emergency.
 This includes, but is not limited to ambulance services, potential hospitalization, or other actions deemed necessary by University personnel.
 If University personnel deem it necessary to call an ambulance to campus for a student, the student is not allowed to refuse that service and must go with the ambulance.
 The University assumes no responsibility for ambulance, hospital, or other medical bills incurred by a student.